 - Cover the eggs with water and have one inch of water clearance on the top of the eggs.

-- AS SOON AS they start to boil, remove them from the heat and set your timer for 14 minutes.
+- As soon as they start to boil, remove them from the heat and set your timer for 16 minutes.

-- AS SOON AS that buzzer goes off, dip the eggs out of the hot water and straight away into an ice bath you’ve set up in a bowl.
+- When the buzzer goes off, dip the eggs out of the hot water and straight away into an ice bath you’ve set up in a bowl.

 - 12 eggs, hard-cooked, as described above (makes 24 deviled eggs)